elishkaflint/deck-of-cards/README.md

 I also wrote my own matchers to ensure that the tech test requirements were met; see the custom-matcher folder and beforeEach blocks where test outcomes are defined.

+### Class Structure
+I have tried to stick to SRP and my programme has 3 classes:
+* Game - responsible dealing out cards to players
+* Deck - responsible for holding and shuffling cards
+* Player - responsible for holding a hand of cards

 ### The Shuffle Method
 My initial shuffle method met all requirements except that no consecutive cards should remain once shuffled.
 My code includes an attempt to fix this, however it is commented out as it currently crashes the programme.